Camillahannesbo/BDS_MLOPs_Assignment/REPORT README.md

 In recent times, energy prices have experienced a notable surge, prompting consumers and businesses alike to scrutinize their energy consumption patterns more closely than ever before.
 This surge in energy prices has not only heightened awareness regarding energy usage but has also sparked a renewed interest in identifying the optimal times for energy consumption.
 As consumers seek to navigate this landscape of rising energy costs, understanding when the best times are for utilizing energy becomes paramount.
 By pinpointing these optimal periods, individuals and organizations can strategically adjust their energy usage patterns to minimize costs while maximizing efficiency. ([Reference](https://www.sciencedirect.com/science/article/pii/S0306261919305380?casa_token=_hhzNcNsAigAAAAA:oG1cTP_L08OHxMEK3bByPppiE4EIYplXzdl5BEBxSZHgbxvN4KMbmRGW5RVIDmp2z-J9LjBIT3o))

 ### Objectives
 The objective is to build a prediction system that predicts the daily electricity prices per hour in Denmark (area DK1) based on weather conditions, previous prices, and the Danish calendar.
-Each day the dataset will automaticly update by using live API calls to the relevant datasources.
+Each day the dataset will automatically update by using live API calls to the relevant data sources.
 This will end up in a frontend application there ultimately can help the user decide when is the best time to charge the electric vehicle or have production running.
 The application can be relevant for both individual clients and in a larger business perspective.

 # Data Pipeline
 The prediction system is built using several features, training, and inference pipelines.
 [Hopsworks](https://www.hopsworks.ai) is used as the platform to store features in the **Hopworks Feature Store** and save the trained model in **Hopworks Model Registry**.
 The overall architecture of the Electricity Pipeline is illustrated below.
 Inspiration is taken from [MLOPs Lecture 2](https://github.com/saoter/SDS24_MLOps_L1/blob/main//MLOps_Lecture_2_slides.pdf).